Demo (music): Function

 Many unsigned bands and artists record demos in order to obtain a recording contract.
 These demos are usually sent to record labels in hopes that the artist will be signed onto the label's roster and allowed to record a full-length album in a professional recording studio.
 However, large record labels usually ignore unsolicited demos that are sent to them by mail; artists generally must be more creative about getting the demos into the hands of the people who make decisions for the record company.
 Many signed bands and artists record demos of new songs before recording an album.
 The demos may allow the artist to provide sketches for sharing ideas with bandmates, or to explore several alternate versions of a song, or to quickly record many proto-songs before deciding which ones merit further development.
 Demos may include as few as one or two songs or as many as would be contained on a full-length album.
-With the evolution of the access to software allowing musicians to produce high quality music on their own, the amount of music released everyday has skyrocketed.
+With the evolution of the access to software allowing musicians to produce high quality music on their own, the amount of music released every day has skyrocketed.
 With over 100,000 new songs released on Spotify every day, the level of quality required for demos to convince record labels has also increased, and the limits between demos and actual finished recordings have become blurrier.